MTG-ManaPool/ManaPool/README.md

 ---

-- [x] gather a collection of card data
+- [x] Gather a collection of card data

 - [ ] Implement an inventory system using card data.